OmixVisualization/qtjambi/www/Modules.md

 ## Requirements and Compatibility

 **The native components for Windows available on Maven require Qt binaries for MSVC (msvc2022_64).
-Mingw Qt is not compatible with QtJambi unless you build it from scratch with Mingw.**
+Qt builds based on Mingw pr LLVM-Mingw are not compatible with Maven-published QtJambi binaries `windows-x64`.**
 **The native components for Linux and macOS (Homebrew) might be incompatible with distribution-specific Qt.
 Maven-published binaries have been compiled with Qt available from Qt installer.**

 Search for qtjambi modules by name in Maven repository.
 Each java module requires the corresponding platform bundle.
 Therefore search for either